CeciliaSwe/portfolio-5th/README.md

 #### Resolved Bugs

 - Add to cart functionality not functioning.
-Resolved by
+Resolved by updating the view.
 - Form input fields visible to all when intended for superusers only.
 Resolved by restarting the GitPod environment
 - Delete from cart functionality not functioning.
-Resolved by
+Resolved by updating the view.
-- Update cart functionality not working, resolved by rearranging the DOM to align with the javascript executing the function
+- Update cart functionality not working, resolved by rearranging the DOM to align with the javascript executing the function.
-- Footer not staying at bottom of screen, resolved by setting a negative top margin to the footer
+- Footer not staying at bottom of screen, resolved by setting a negative top margin to the footer.
-- Navbar disabled with toasts, resolved by removing fixed toast sizing
+- Navbar disabled with toasts, resolved by removing fixed toast sizing.
+- Grand total not saving to order, resolved by removing redundant admin fields.

 #### Unresolved bugs